SoftInstigate/restheart-website/docs/change-streams.md

 </div>

 ## Introduction
-Modern web applications needs to react with promptness and efficency to data changes in many contexts.
+Modern web applications needs to react with promptness and efficiency to data changes in many contexts.

 RESTHeart PRO *Change Stream* feature comes in handy to achieve this goal.